oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_010.png " ")

-    Verify policies are properly entered.
+    Verify and double check all policies statements are properly entered and click **Create**.

     ![](./images/lab2_011.png " ")

 9. Step 9: Create a new policy for Dynamic Group

     Repeat **Create Policy** for Dynamic Group you've created in the previous step.

-    Enter the following statements:
+    Enter the following statements (again assuming Dynamic Group is called *Box-of-Chocolates_DataLabeling* and compartment's name is *Box-of-Chocolates*):

     ```console
     allow dynamic-group Box-of-Chocolates_DataLabeling to read buckets in compartment Box-of-Chocolates